sayedRaheel/PinkGuardian-x-SyncResearch/README.md

 [License information to be added]

 ---
-*Note*: This repository contains the enhanced version of Pink Guardian, developed in collaboration with Sync Healthcare.
+*Note*: This repository contains the enhanced version of Pink Guardian, developed in collaboration with Sync AI Inc..
 For the original version, please visit [the original Pink Guardian repository](https://github.com/kanchanmaurya95/PinkGuardian.git).